RedisLabs/redislabs-docs/content/rs/references/rest-api/objects/state-machine.md

 categories: ["RS"]
 ---

-A `state-machine` object tracks the creation of a database on a Redis Enterprise cluster.
-When you create a database on a Redis Enterprise cluster, Redis Enterprise creates a state machine that tracks the status of the database creation process.
+A state machine object tracks the creation of a database on a Redis Enterprise cluster.

 A state machine contains the following attributes: